 Two Books Tim Cook Has Definitely Read

-But before I tell you about this regularity, I must introduce you to yet another book because it contains an idea that was fundamental to what Moore was observing.
-Exactly 29 years before Crossing The Chasm, another groundbreaking work on implementing innovations saw the light of day: Diffusion of Innovations by Everett Rogers.
+But before I tell you about this regularity, I must introduce you to yet another book, because it contains an idea that was fundamental to what Moore was observing.
+Exactly 29 years before Crossing The Chasm a groundbreaking work on implementing innovations saw the light of day: Diffusion of Innovations by Everett Rogers.
 If you are working in a business that is even remotely connected to innovations, both these titles are required reading for you.

 Rogers’ key idea was called product life cycle — he divided implementing the innovations into phases (development, introduction to the market, growth, maturity & saturation, and decline), then he named four groups of consumers who would be interested in innovation at each of the phases.
 These groups are: